 The officers of the corporation shall be a Board President, Vice-President, and Treasurer, all of whom shall be chosen by, and serve at the pleasure of, the Board of Directors.
 Each Board officer shall have the authority and shall perform the duties set forth in these Bylaws or by resolution of the Board or by direction of an officer authorized by the Board to prescribe the duties and authority of other officers.
 The Executive Director shall serve in a non-voting role as Secretary and Assistant Treasurer.
 All Officers, except the Executive Director, shall be either Regular, Regular Founding or Regular Life Members in good standing.

 The term of office for the President and Vice-President shall be for two years, respectively.
 The order of succession shall be Vice-President and President.

-The terms for the Directors, Vice President, President, Past President shall begin on the first day of January in the same year in which their term begins and continue until successors to the offices have been duly elected (or appointed) and installed.
-A Past President (i.e. one who has previously served as President) shall be appointed by the Board of Directors to the position of Past President for a one-year term.
-At the end of that term, the same Past President or another Past President may be appointed to the position.
+The terms for the Directors, Vice President and President shall begin on the first day of January in the same year in which their term begins and continue until successors to the offices have been duly elected (or appointed) and installed.

 The term of the office for the Treasurer will be for three (3) years.
 The term shall begin on the first day of January in the same year in which his/her term begins and continue until a successor to the office has been duly elected (or appointed) and installed.